 There is much obscurity also in the career of Earnwig the sheriff, though in his case we can spot his activity in a somewhat wider range of sources.
 In the early 1070s, between 1070 and, probably, April 1072, he occurs as sheriff of Nottinghamshire as one of the addressees of a writ of William I granting lands to the church of Stow in Lincolnshire.
 As Judith Green has suggested, he may well also be identifiable with the E. who occurs as sheriff in a writ of William II addressed to the shire courts of Nottinghamshire and Derbyshire and datable to 1093.
 The shrievalty of Nottingham was held together with that of Derby from the eleventh century down to the sixteenth, and this arrangement was already well established by 1086: the details of Earnwig’s tenures in Domesday Book help to shed light on his work as sheriff of both shires.

 In Nottinghamshire Earnwig occurs twice in the list of royal thegns.
 On the first occasion he occurs as Earnwig the priest, holding five bovates at Normanton in 1066; by 1086 the bovates were waste and the 1086 holder is not named, though it might still have been Earnwig.
 Normanton, just outside Southwell, was one of the earliest prebends in Southwell Minster and this mention provides us with our earliest evidence for a Normanton prebendary.
 The fact that the entry occurs in the list of king’s thegns rather than in the entry for the archbishop of York is worth reflection: it suggests that Earnwig had been given Normanton by Edward the Confessor in an archiepiscopal vacancy, presumably the one before Ealdred’s translation to York from Worcester.
 If Edward had acted in this way this would explain how the property got listed in the entries for king’s thegns, rather than in the entry for the archbishop of York.
-A similar phenomenon is noticeable in the Domesday entries for Middlesex where Durand (clearly Durand, canon and scholasticus or master of the schools of St Paul’s London) is described as holding Twyford (his prebend) from the king, whereas the other St Paul’s canons hold the small estates that evidently formed their prebends from the bishop of London: perhaps Durand was given Twyford during the London diocesan vacancy 1085–1086.
+A similar phenomenon is noticeable in the Domesday entries for Middlesex where Durand (clearly Durand, canon and scholasticus or master of the schools of St Paul’s London) is described as holding Twyford (his prebend) from the king, whereas the other St Paul’s canons hold the small estates that evidently formed their prebends from the bishop of London: perhaps Durand was given Twyford during the London diocesan vacancy of 1085–1086.
 It is just possible that the reference to Earnwig in the Normanton entry is in error for Earnwine, but the other Earnwig and Earnwine entries in the Domesday account of Nottinghamshire appear to be carefully differentiated.
 The second mention of Earnwig in the list of Nottinghamshire king’s thegns comes right at the end, and thus forms the final Nottinghamshire entry: it shows him in 1086 holding one bovate at Ordsall, just outside Retford (about a mile and a half from the historical centre of the settlement).
 Ordsall lay just a mile to the west of the Great North Road and was conveniently placed to assist royal messengers on journeys.